Elena Tsvetkova's Piano Studio Policy

+Summer months in Elena Tsvetkova’s Piano Studio begin on June 1st (or on Monday closest to the date) and end on August 31st (or on Sunday closest to the date).
 If a student chooses not to take lessons in the summer, there is no guarantee of a spot in the fall schedule.
 To reserve a spot in the fall, students must attend a minimum of 8 lessons during summer, and may choose weeks that best suit their summer schedule.
 You should inform the teacher about your summer break as soon as you have the dates planned.
 Teacher might use her three vacation weeks at a different time, which will be planned and announced in advance.

 If a student wishes to discontinue his/her lessons, a 30-day written notice will be required.
 The student will be financially responsible for the lessons that occur within the 30 days from the date notice is given, whether or not the student chooses to attend the lesson.

 One makeup lesson per semester will be awarded to each student ONLY IF THE NOTICE IS GIVEN 24 HOURS PRIOR THE LESSON.
 Cancelled make-up lessons will not be rescheduled regardless of the reason.
 Students who arrive late for a lesson will not have their time slot extended past the scheduled ending period.
 If lessons are cancelled because of extreme weather conditions, there will be a group make-up lesson offered which includes performance, music theory, music history, ear training and solfege.
 There will be one group make-up lesson offered each semester, on Saturday or Sunday, and will be announced in advance.
 If the teacher has to cancel the lesson, make-up will be arranged at no extra charge.